aieask/Object-tracking-using-Camshift/README.md

      $ python address_of_python_program\track.py --video address_of_video\videoname.format
  2. To use webcam type:
      $ python address_of_python_program\track.py
-     --video is a switch to use a particular video
+ 3.--video is a switch to use a particular video

 To select an region of Intrest ROI press i to pause and select four points to make a ROI and then press enter.
 To quit simply press q.